Best Cellular Security Systems in 2025

 Our Cove Security System and cameras unpacked and ready to be installed.
 Monitoring

 Cove maintains six different monitoring stations in the U.S. for fast emergency response times.
-In fact, we found that emergency personnel arrived an average of three to four minutes faster with Cove than with any other company on this list.
+In fact, emergency personnel arrived at our home three to four minutes faster with Cove than any other company on this list.
 When every second counts, that’s a pretty valuable statistic.
-Considering Cove has a self-monitoring service with camera streaming for around $10 a month, we’re comfortable paying extra for professional monitoring and getting these types of results.
+It’s a big reason why we don’t mind that Cove requires a professional monitoring plan.

 Price

-But for this equipment to work, you’ll need to pay for a subscription.
-The good news is all three Cove plans are affordable.
-There is the $10 self-monitoring package we mentioned earlier, and then there are the professional monitoring plans.
-Cove Basic is $19.99 and Cove Plus is $29.99.
+But for this equipment to work, you’ll need to pay for professional monitoring.
+The good news is that both Cove plans are affordable.
+Cove Basic is $19.99 and Cove Plus is $29.99 per month.
 Both come with 24/7 alarm monitoring, environmental alarms, and cellular connections.
 If you’re buying some of those Eufy cameras we mentioned earlier, you’ll need to pay for Cove Plus to gain video support.

 FYI: There are no contracts with Cove security systems.
 You can pay month to month and cancel any time without worrying about a huge termination fee.